 We invited Bah Insan, an Orang Asli of the Semai tribe from Gopeng, Perak, as a speaker.
 Interestingly, he brought along 4 teenagers, who have never taken a bus out of Perak, let alone set foot in Kuala Lumpur.
 Needless to say, the Orang Asli became the limelight during dinner as most of the urban communities have never interacted with an Orang Asli before.
 People would gather around Bah Insan and the teens to ask them questions and even learn the Semai language.

 The art jam session followed quickly after dinner.
-Each participant had to paint an alphabet that is written at the back of their own canvas.
+Each participant had to paint a letter that is written at the back of their own canvas.
 It was soon revealed that all of the canvases given out to each participant was actually a puzzle piece, which they will have to piece together once all has finished painting.
 After grouping all the participants into teams to share art supplies, we got straight down to painting.
 Each participant did not hold back at all to express their creativity on the canvas.

 After 40 mins of painting, all the participants gathered together to figure out the puzzle.
 As everyone placed their canvas down, the puzzle suddenly seemed harder than we thought.
 Only with a few hints, they started getting an idea of what the full picture might be.
 Finally, after some shuffling and reshuffling, they completed the puzzle, which combined to form the phrase ‘United We Stand, Divided We Fall’.
 Although it started out rather confusing, it was beautiful how all the pieces came together to make a beautiful big picture.